First-Ever Accessibility Chief: People with Disabilities Will Have a Say in MTA Decisions

 “It became a very tight budget,” she said.
 “Obviously, the food pantry didn’t cover my whole month but it gave me my breakfast.
 It gave me juice for a week.
 It gave me pasta and some vegetables I could use.
 So it gave me a little bit of room not to worry about ‘Am I getting some food?’ ”

 Craig hopes to eventually expand the Panther Pantry to incorporate other areas of the Lower Manhattan college, citing the nutrition department as one example, as well as neighborhood stores like Whole Foods, Pret A Manger and Target.
-For now, they are focused on setting up a donation Web site to keep the program growing.
+For now, they are focused on setting up a donation website to keep the program growing.

 The pantry is open for BMCC students Monday to Friday, from 9 a.m. to 5:30 p.m.
 Students can find out more information at bmcc.cuny,edu.